 What was your latest gear purchase?

-I recently broke the bank for a Mac Pro so hopefully I never have to deal with processing probz ever again.
+I recently broke the bank for a Mac Pro so hopefully I never have to deal with processing ever again.

 What's your favorite score of the past year?